piyushrpt/mojaveSetup/isceSetup.md

 ## Setting up ISCE on El Capitan
 ------

-This section describes the setting up of the ISCE software on an El Capitan.
+This section describes the setting up of the ISCE software on an Mojave.
 The setup is general and allows one to simultaneously install multiple versions on the machine.